skip to content

 Moving to another property

-A tenant who has been living in their present home for at least three years can apply for a transfer to a vacant property.
-Housing SA may approve a Category 1 or 2 transfer where the tenant is at risk or has at least one tenancy issue (such as a need to be closer to medical supports) and where their current accommodation is unsuitable in the long term.
-See the Housing Trust policyon transfers on the South Australian Department of Human Services website.
+A tenant who has been living in their present home for at least 3 years can apply for a transfer to a vacant property.
+The SA Housing Trust may approve a Category 1 or 2 transfer where the tenant is at risk or has at least one tenancy issue (such as a need to be closer to medical supports) and where their current accommodation is unsuitable in the long term.
+See the SA Housing Trust policyon transfers on the website.

 Tenant exchanges

-Housing SA also operates a scheme through which approved tenants can exchange properties, but this will only be approved if the properties involved are appropriate to the needs of the exchanging tenants.
-Tenants approved for an exchange must also accept responsibility for a deposit for the new property and the costs of any necessary repairs on their present home that are not the result of wear and tear.
-See the Housing Trust policy on tenant exchange on the South Australian Department of Human Services website.
+The SA Housing Trust also operates a scheme through which approved tenants can exchange properties, but this will only be approved if the properties involved are appropriate to the needs of the exchanging tenants.
+See the SA Housing Trust policy on mutual exchange on the website.

 More information on relocation, transfer and tenant exchanges is available from Housing SA (see the SA Gov- Transfers and Relocations website.)